symfony/symfony-docs/cache.rst

 Computing Cache Values Asynchronously
 -------------------------------------

-.. versionadded:: 5.2

-    The feature to compute cache values asynchronously was introduced in Symfony 5.2.

 The Cache component uses the `probabilistic early expiration`_ algorithm to protect against the :ref:`cache stampede <cache_stampede-prevention>` problem.
 This means that some cache items are elected for early-expiration while they are